Luke 11:1-13

 Jesus teaches disciples to pray with Fatherward dependence, kingdom priority, persistent asking, and confidence in the Father’s good gift of the Spirit.

-1 When he finished praying in a certain place, one of his disciples said to him, “Lord, teach us to pray, just as John also taught his disciples.”
+1 One day in a place where Jesus had just finished praying, one of His disciples requested, “Lord, teach us to pray, just as John taught his disciples.”

-4 Forgive us our sins, for we ourselves also forgive everyone who is indebted to us.
-Bring us not into temptation, but deliver us from the evil one.’ ”
+4 And forgive us our sins, for we also forgive everyone who sins against us.
+And lead us not into temptation.’”

-5 He said to them, “Which of you, if you go to a friend at midnight, and tell him, ‘Friend, lend me three loaves of bread,
+5 Then Jesus said to them, “Suppose one of you goes to his friend at midnight and says, ‘Friend, lend me three loaves of bread,

-6 for a friend of mine has come to me from a journey, and I have nothing to set before him,’
+6 because a friend of mine has come to me on a journey, and I have nothing to set before him.’

-8 I tell you, although he will not rise and give it to him because he is his friend, yet because of his persistence, he will get up and give him as many as he needs.
+8 I tell you, even though he will not get up to provide for him because of his friendship, yet because of the man’s persistence, he will get up and give him as much as he needs.

-10 For everyone who asks receives.
-He who seeks finds.
-To him who knocks it will be opened.
+10 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.

-12 Or if he asks for an egg, he won’t give him a scorpion, will he?
+12 Or if he asks for an egg, will give him a scorpion?

-13 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask him?”
+13 So if you who are evil know how to give good gifts to your children, how much more will your Father in heaven give the Holy Spirit to those who ask Him!”

 Jesus teaches disciples to pray with Fatherward dependence, kingdom priority, persistent asking, and confidence in the Father’s good gift of the Spirit.